TomoLPT/face-detection-cropping/README.md

 ## Installation
 To use this GUI, you can either:
-1. Download the source code and generate the executable through the run.spec file using pysintaller
+1. Download the source code and generate the executable using pysintaller and the .spec file available in the repo
 ~~~sh
 pyinstaller run.spec
 ~~~